yonssaid/Tasker/README.md

 ## Live Demo
 You can try out the live version of Tasker here: [Tasker App](https://tasker-app-bzga.onrender.com/).

-> **Note**: The app is hosted on Render's free tier, so it may take a few seconds to respond if it has been idle.
+> **Note**: The app is hosted on Render's free tier, so it may take a 30 seconds to a minute to respond if it has been idle.
 Please be patient while the app "wakes up."

 ## Skills Demonstrated
 - **Full-Stack Development**: Designed and implemented both front-end and back-end components.